 Andy Fugard is a senior lecturer in social science research methods at Birkbeck, University of London, joining May 2017.
-He has a background in informatics and psychology, training at the University of Edinburgh, where he took a PhD (2009) on individual differences in reasoning along the broader autism spectrum, and an MSc (2005) in Neuroinformatics.
-His first degree was in computer science (Queen’s University Belfast, 2002).
-He was a postdoctoral researcher at the University of Salzburg, Austria (2008–2011); a research fellow at the Anna Freud National Centre for Children and Families (2011–2013); and a lecturer in research methods for educational and child psychology at University College London (2013–2017).
-His research focuses on mental health, e.g., evaluating psychological therapies, and rethinking boundaries between quantitative and qualitative research.
+They have a background in informatics and psychology, training at the University of Edinburgh, where they took a PhD (2009) on individual differences in reasoning along the broader autism spectrum, and an MSc (2005) in Neuroinformatics.
+Their first degree was in computer science (Queen’s University Belfast, 2002).
+They were a postdoctoral researcher at the University of Salzburg, Austria (2008–2011); a research fellow at the Anna Freud National Centre for Children and Families (2011–2013); and a lecturer in research methods for educational and child psychology at University College London (2013–2017).
+Their research focuses on mental health, e.g., evaluating psychological therapies, and rethinking boundaries between quantitative and qualitative research.

 Cards carried, etc.